stfc/docker-and-gh-actions-for-ml/docs/3-containerise-it.md

 As this has the same syntax as `.gitignore`, you can use the https://gitignore.io tool to generate your `.dockerignore` file based on the tools you're using.

-!!! note
-    We're not ignoring the `.git` folder from our image - this is because we want to be able to use the git tagging and branching information to get our version.

 Now, let's give it a build:

 ```bash